-*SVARA’s actual cost for each Queer Talmud Camper is between $800 and $1,600, depending on the type of housing they choose.
-In an effort to make Queer Talmud Camp accessible to our diverse community, tuitions for camping, dorm-style and shared accommodations are generously subsidized by SVARA and its donors.
+*SVARA’s actual cost for each Queer Talmud Camper is between $800 and $1,600, depending on the type of housing you choose.
+In an effort to make Queer Talmud Camp accessible to our diverse community, tuitions for all participants is subsidized by SVARA and its donors, with those in camping, dorm-style, and shared accommodations being the most generously subsided.

-** If you would like to share a private, we offer a couple’s rate of $1,400 per person or $2,800 total at both camps.
+** If you would like to share a private room, we offer a couple’s rate of $1,400 per person or $2,800 total, at both camps.

 We recommend you apply early and pursue other fundraising options on your own first to raise money to pay for Queer Talmud Camp.
-Think: GoFundMe page, a garage sale, a loan from a relative who would just kvell to know that you want to go to yeshiva!
-Try your family or childhood–or current–rabbi, if you have one.
-Most congregational rabbis have discretionary funds for just this purpose!
-Or try the Hebrew Free Loan Society.
-If you are still unable to pay the full tuition for the type of accommodation you need, please indicate this in your application.
 We are committed to making Queer Talmud Camp accessible to everyone who wants to attend, yet know that we have limited scholarship funds available.

-Once we receive your application, if you’ve indicated that you wish to apply for financial aid, we’ll send you a short questionnaire to help assess the scope of your financial need.
-Update: Scholarship applications will be reviewed on a rolling basis.
+Once we receive your application, if you’ve indicated that you wish to apply for financial aid, we will send you a short questionnaire to help assess the scope of your financial need.
+Scholarship applications will be reviewed on a rolling basis.
 If you are interested in applying for a scholarship, please register as soon as possible.

 There are two dictionaries required.
 You will need to purchase them on your own and bring them with you to the retreat.